Maraschino Cherry Almond Bread

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture alternately with reserved juice.
 Fold in cherries and almonds.

-- Pour into a greased 9-in. x 5-in. loaf pan.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 9x5-in. loaf pan.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.